How To Make Sweet Potato Creme Brulee

 - 1/3 cup brown sugar

-- Place all custard ingredients into medium heavy sauce pot and stir well.
+- Place all custard ingredients into medium heavy sauce pot (or transfer to one before heating) and stir well.
 Place over medium low heat, whisking constantly, for five minutes, or until just warm.
 Will be very runny.

 - Using a measuring cup, gently scoop and pour custard over sweet potatoes.